faye111/Employment-Vs-GDP/README.md

 B)  GDP data:

-- Removing the redundant columns, keeping only the GDP (MLN USD)
+- Removing the redundant columns, keeping only the country, year, GDP (MLN USD).

 #### 3. Combining both of the datasets into the single dataframe (pd.merge on country & time)